KDE/documentation-develop-kde-org/content/hig/accessibility.md

 - Level of technical skill
 - Etc.

+Icons rely on the user's cultural context to be understood.
+Ensure that icons are changed as necessary for different locales.
+Guidance can be found in the [Icon Localization guidelines]({{< ref "icons/localization" >}}).

 ### Negative language
 Prefer neutral language over language referencing death, violence, crime, prejudice, stereotypes, or evil history.
 For example:
 - Kill → Close